ebu/http-reverseproxy/README.md

 ## Configuration

-config.js contains an example of configuration
+config.dist.js contains an example of configuration

+    Edit config.dist.js and rename it to config.js

 ## Related Projects